-- The muscle at the back of your neck (neck extensors) will be too tight.
+- The muscle at the back of your neck (neck extensors, suboccipital) will be too tight.

-- The muscle at the side of your neck called the Sternocleidomastoideus, gets too tight.
+- The muscle at the side of your neck (the Sternocleidomastoideus), gets too tight.
 This muscle attaches behind your ear and wraps itself around the neck to the front.
 If this is too tight, it pulls your head forward.

 - The muscles at the front of your neck which sit on either side of the throat, the deep cervical flexors, will be too weak.
 Holding your head in a forward position causes them to switch off because they are no longer needed to hold your head up.

-The goal to fixing your forward head posture is to reverse these points.
+The goal of fixing your forward head posture is to reverse these points.

 Watch These Important Videos

-If you are going to pay attention to anything in this post, I’d highly recommend that you make watching these two listed videos as your priority.
-Yes, you can even skip what is written in this post, I don’t mind.
+If you are going to pay attention to anything in this post, it is highly recommended that you make watching these two listed videos as your priority.
+Yes, you can even skip what is written in this post if you have to!

 This video has a comprehensive neck stretch, and two exercises you can do to fix your forward head posture.

-This video has a great explanation of the muscle imbalances that create forward head posture, as well as a modfication to the wall lean exercise described below.
+This video has a great explanation of the muscle imbalances that create forward head posture, as well as a modification to the wall lean exercise described below.

-If you haven’t watched the two videos above I recommend you do so now, as all the ideas for these stretches and exercises are from those videos.
+If you haven’t watched the two videos above you should do so now, as all the ideas for these stretches and exercises are from those videos.

 To release it, simply run your fingers up and down it applying a bit of pressure.
 After running your fingers back a forth a few times, make tiny circles with your fingers on the muscle, then make your way down to the base of the neck.
 You only need to do this for a minute or so.

-If you need more release, or are having difficultly locating it, watch the video above.
+If you need more release or are having difficulty locating it, watch the video above.